njpanderson/push/README.md

   <img src="img/icon-with-label.png" alt="Push - The user friendly uploader" width="829"/>
 </p>

-> Push is a file transfer extension.
-It is inspired in part by Sublime Text's fantastic [SFTP](https://wbond.net/sublime_packages/sftp) plugin as well as the FTP workflow features from [Coda](https://panic.com/coda/), and provides you with a tool to upload and download files within a workspace.
+> Push is a file transfer extension built with with the goal of being both easy to use and reliable, providing developers with features they need.

 ## Features